SKT-STK/get_fucked_discord/README.md

 Some terribly written tauri app to scam Discord for free cloud disk space.
 Srsly tho, plz don't look at the React code (neither the Rust one actually).
+And also, fuck off of the commits eh? ain't nobody got time for this shit fr.

 INSTALL:
   Run the installer,